-Late in the 19th century, Germany colonized Cameroon; during World War One, it split between French and British territories.
+Late in the 19th century, Germany colonized Cameroon; during World War I, it was split between French and British territories.
 Originally freed from France in 1960, Cameroon's southern Cameroons came free from Britain in 1961.
 The first president of the country, Ahmadou Ahidjo, governed till 1982.

 The period of President Paul Biya

 Taking over as the new President in 1982, Paul Biya has been in power for almost thirty years.
-Under his leadership, political upheaval and financial challenges afflict Cameroon.
+Under his leadership, Cameroon has suffered from political upheaval and financial challenges.
 Still, infrastructure and education have also seen clear development.

 Speaking two languages and embracing cultural diversity